GSA-TTS/touchpoints-site/faq.md

         Members of the public have the option to submit feedback via online forms
-        located either on the Touchpoints website or another .gov or .mil websites.
+        located either on the Touchpoints website or other .gov or .mil websites.
       </p>

       <p><a name="feedback-data"></a></p>